fahlerile/srp/README.md

 # rasterizer

-A rasterizer in C. Is able to draw shaded triangles in screen-space for now.
+A rasterizer in C. Is able to draw shaded or textured triangles in screen-space for now.

 ## Building